BGI-Qingdao/Circle-Map-cpp/README.md

 # Circle-Map-cpp
-rewrite part of Realign module in Circle-Map by c++
+rewrite part of in Circle-Map by c++

 ## what is Circle-Map ?